0xReki/HTML5-audio-visualizer/README.md

 HTML5 Audio Visualizer
 ======================

-An audio spectrum visualizer built with HTML5 Audio API
+An audio spectrum visualizer built with HTML5 Audio API.
+This fork has canvas scaling and logarithmic frequency scaling.

 Demo
 ---